Residents

 A directory of local installers is available at the Solar Energy Business Association of New England’s website.

-What kinds of rebates and incentives am I entitled to?
+What rebates and incentives am I entitled to?

-CEA does not offer direct grants at this time, but your energy efficiency improvements may qualify for a wide range of rebates or tax deductions from NSTAR, Massachusetts, and the federal government.
+CEA does not offer direct grants at this time, but your energy efficiency improvements may qualify for a wide range of rebates or tax deductions from Eversource, the state, and/or the federal government.
 The Cambridge Energy Alliance also offers assistance in obtaining financing to make the program especially easy and affordable for homeowners.

 Does CEA provide financing to help with the cost of energy efficiency installations?